rkomorn/avalonia-docs/docs/tutorials/music-store-app/button-command.md

 So far in this tutorial, you have altered only files from the view part of the MVVM pattern (for the main window and app).
 On this page you will learn how to link the button in the view for the main window, to a command in the view model.
 This will cause user interaction with the view (in this case a button click) to have an effect in the application logic of the view model.

-When you are develop with _Avalonia UI_ and the MVVM pattern, the solution template will give you a choice of MVVM toolkits.
+When you are developing with _Avalonia UI_ and the MVVM pattern, the solution template will give you a choice of MVVM toolkits.
 This tutorial is using the _ReactiveUI_ framework, and the solution template has already added the packages necessary.

 ## Reactive Command